ShorelineCrypto/cheetahcoin/doc/Chromebook/arm/README.md

 For Android UserLand app setup on Debian/Ubuntu, please download and checkout Android Userland package.
 Below we mainly cover the method using Linux (beta) or Crostini method.

 ## Turn on Linux Beta (Crostini)
 Go to Chrome OS setting, turn on Linux (Beta).
-If your chromebook does not have this option, it is not supported here for NENG CPU mining.
+If your chromebook does not have this option, it is not supported here for CHTA CPU mining.
 However, your arm CPU based chromebook may still work on Android UserLand app method as alternative.

 For disk size in Linux Beta, we recommend to add 3G on top of recommended 5G by Google.
 So pick custom disk 8G as minimum selection.